ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 ```

 Traditionally, we name the type `t`.
 In the program using this library, it
-would then be `Png.t` which is shorter, reads better than `Png.png`, and avoids
+would then be `Png.t`, which is shorter, reads better than `Png.png`, and avoids
 confusion if the library also defines other types.